kene111/Personal_Projects/README.md

 My solution code(rough work) to a kaggle competition.
 A neural network, a random forest and naive bayes classifier were used in kaggle_1 and a GRU was used in kaggle_1_redo.

 ### Plane Crash and Plane_crash_upload:
-My solution code to a HackerEarth Machine Learning challenge (link: https://www.hackerearth.com/challenges/competitive/airplane-accident-severity-hackerearth-machine-learning-challenge/).
+My solution code to a HackerEarth Machine Learning challenge[link](https://www.hackerearth.com/challenges/competitive/airplane-accident-severity-hackerearth-machine-learning-challenge/).
 Plane Crash.ipynb : has the rough work code using various classifiers and neural network, Plane_crash_upload.ipynb : has the clean code for uploading.

 ### AI_6: